-Ah, springtime.
+Ah, summertime.
 The days are longer.
 The weather is warmer.
 And my favorite roadside food stands are back.

 There’s something special about stopping at seasonal restaurants only open during the warmer months.
 Maybe it’s the aroma of char-grilled Sahlen’s and Wardynski’s wafting through the spring air.
 Or the experiences that accompany the food, like walking along Lake Erie or the Niagara River for a sunset.